South Central College: Accreditation

 South Central College is accredited by the Higher Learning Commission.
 Selected programs hold specialized accreditations or industry certifications, such as the Commission on Dental Accreditation for Dental Assisting; the Accreditation Commission for Education in Nursing and Minnesota Board of Nursing for Nursing; the National Accrediting Agency for Clinical Laboratory Sciences for Medical Laboratory Technician; ASE and I-CAR in automotive fields; and the American Welding Society in welding.

 Service area and community

-SCC serves a twelve-county area of southern Minnesota and operates Farm Business Management offices in multiple regional cities; customized workforce education aligns training with employer needs.
-Beginning in Fall 2024, eligible Minnesota residents may receive last-dollar tuition support through the statewide North Star Promise scholarship program at SCC.
+SCC serves a 12-county area of southern Minnesota and operates Farm Business Management offices in multiple regional cities; customized workforce education aligns training with employer needs.
+Eligible Minnesota residents may receive last-dollar tuition support through the statewide North Star Promise scholarship program.